collebrusco/flgl/README.md

 * Math: submodules glm; adds tools for orthographic and perspective cameras

 ### Window Objects
-There is a default statically allocated single window available through the flgl.h header because most use cases are single window.
-However there is nothing special about it and you can create more.
+There is a default statically allocated single window available through the flgl.h header, which is convenient for single window applications.
+However there is nothing special about it and you can create more or not initialize it and create your own.
 ```c++
 Window window2;
 window2.create("2nd window", 480, 480); // second window